 Raven is a good storyteller, but I wish she weren’t.
 We’re held here against our will in this sanitarium and she devotes herself to telling me stories I wish I could forget.

 Her story is different today, though.
-I mean, it’s the same but different.
+I mean, it’s the same story, but she’s telling it different.
 She’s not just reciting what happened, she’s talking to me and asking questions.
 I shouldn’t respond.
 If this is her last attempt to bring me back, I should let her assume it’s impossible.
 Then she’ll leave me alone and they’ll have to let her go.
 She doesn’t belong here, can’t they see that?

 I remember the other kids.
 Really.
 I just don’t remember their names.